Planning a Walk Japan School Trip

 2. Provides a draft School Trip programme for review by the school;

 3. Revise the draft for acceptance by the school;

 5. Provide a pre-trip information pack detailing how the school and students join the tour, clothing checklist, itinerary, etc.;

 7. Follow up with the school after the programmed trip has concluded.

-For schools interested in offering their students a trip to Japan, but being unsure of where to begin their planning, Walk japan offers schools the choice of:
+For schools interested in offering their students a trip to Japan, but unsure of where to begin their planning, Walk japan offers schools the choice of:

 1. Using one of our original school programmes;

 2. Using one of Walk Japan’s scheduled tours as the basis for the trip's programme;

 Walk Japan welcomes groups of any size to its programmes, which it adapts according to group size and the students’ ages.
-To date, School Trips, groups have varied in size from 20 to 60 students and ages from 13 years to post-graduate university students.
-Teachers and/or guardians accompanying the school trip do so free-of-charge (FOC) and are usually at the ratio of one teacher or guardian for every ten students.
+To date, School Trips, groups have varied in size from 20 to 60 students and in age from 13 years to post-graduate university students.
+Teachers and/or guardians accompanying the school trip do so free-of-charge (FOC) and usually at the ratio of one teacher or guardian for every ten students.

 Culture & Creativity: One of the best ways to grow your understanding of a cuture is to participate in traditional arts and daily practices.
 Example activities include: